felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/make-the-jump.jpg" position="center" caption="Credit: Avril Guarino ([@avrilcutecrap](https://www.instagram.com/avrilcutecrap/) on Instagram)" scale="75%" >}}

-Learning anxiety is a complex emotion.
+"Learning anxiety" is a complex emotion.

 I love the image above because it illustrates perfectly how I felt for most of my life.
 The black-haired person hanging for